kevincfz/scheme/README.md

 scheme
 ======

-This is a Scheme interpreter written in Python, a final project for CS61A.
+This is a Scheme interpreter written in Python, a final project for CS61A course at UC Berkeley.

 To run the interpreter, use
 ```bash